-The Trustees are responsible for setting the general policy, budget monitoring and making major decisions of the direction of the Trust including staffing appointment and expenditure relating to staff salaries.
+The Trustees are responsible for setting the general policy, budget monitoring and making major decisions of the direction of the Trust and expenditure relating to staff salaries.

 Each school has its own Headteacher for the day to day management of the school.
-Headteachers can request changes to staffing levels and have agreed authorisation limits and appointment of staff from the Trustees.
-All appointments are agreed from Trust level at each school.
+Headteachers can request changes to staffing levels.
+However, the central executive team are responsible for authorisation.

 The review of pay for key personnel is carried out by the Trustees and the Remuneration Committee and received by their Local Governing Committee/EAG in line with the fixed group size and individual salary ranges.
+The Remuneration Committee carries out the appraisal of the CEO.
+The CEO carries out the appraisal of central executive team and the headteachers.